-Most airlines provide free hotel accommodations for passengers that have a layover between 8-12 hours, some airlines for even a shorter layover time.
+Most airlines provide free hotel accommodations for passengers that have a layover between 8-12 hours, and some airlines for even a shorter layover times.
 Every airline is different so you will have to check your carrier’s website to be sure.
-If a transfer hotel isn’t an option for you, check out our “Sleeping In Airports” blogpost for everything you need to know to get a good night’s sleep at the airport.
+If a transfer hotel isn’t an option for you, check out our “Sleeping In Airports” blog post for everything you need to know to get a good night’s sleep at the airport.

 Make The Most Of It!

 Don’t get disheartened if flights get delayed not giving you enough time to go outside and explore.
 Even if you don’t have the chance or energy to explore outside, there are plenty of things you can do to enjoy your time during a layover at the airport.
 You can always use the time to meditate, read, journal, play card games, organize photos from your trip, meet new people, or start planning your next trip!

 A Different Perspective

 Long layovers don’t always have to be a drag, they can actually be pretty fun!
 It’s a great opportunity to make the most of your time and money while traveling.
 Getting outside of the airport and exploring can give you the chance to experience a new place and culture without the burden of spending extra money on a nonstop flight.
 No matter where you’re headed, it’s not always about the end destination, but the journey along the way!
 Hopefully, these suggestions can help you take full advantage of long layovers and inspire you with more options as you plan your next trip.